kawansoft/SympleGit-Java/README.md

 Add a "@author GPT-4" at first Javadoc.
 Please include clean & professional Javadoc in the generated class.

-Please make sure to use Git commands with the options that don't use a pager or an editor.
+Please make sure to use Git commands with the options that do not use a pager or an editor.

 Here are the 4 classes: